Temporal Routing in Static Networks: The Schedule Completion Problem: Approximating Constrained TEDSC

 \end{lemma}

 This means that if the minimum-cost flow has cost more than $k \cdot h$ then there is no feasible schedule.
-In the other direction, a flow of cost at most $k \cdot h$ does not immediately yield a feasible schedule, since its total cost may be concentrated on only a few paths whose corresponding temporal walks may then have cost larger than $h$.
-To deal with this, we expand each compressed path to a path in the uncompressed static expansion $\SE(G,D)$ and split it greedily into maximal segments of cost at most $h$, each of which will become one walk in the schedule. {\mathrm{seg}}
+In the other direction, a flow of cost at most $k \cdot h$ does not immediately yield a feasible schedule, since its total cost may be concentrated on only a few paths with cost larger than $h$.
+To deal with this, we expand each compressed path to a path in the uncompressed static expansion $\SE(G,D)$ and split it greedily into segments of cost at most $h$, each of which becomes one walk in the schedule.

 \begin{definition} For a static path $p$ in $\SE(G,D)$ we define its \emph{segment set} $\seg(p)$ as follows.
 If $c_\chi(p) = 0$ then $\seg(p) = \emptyset$.
 Else if $c_\chi(p) \le h$ then $\seg(p) = \set{p}$.
 Otherwise, let $p'$ be the longest prefix of $p$ that still satisfies $c_\chi(p') \le h$, and let $r$ be the path obtained by removing the edges of $p'$ from $p$.
 We set $\seg(p) = \set{p'} \cup \seg(r)$. \end{definition}